 - Direct visualization of the nasal cavities is performed using a speculum for the anterior aspect or a postnasal mirror for the posterior portion.
-Endonasal endoscopy is the preferred method of sampling tissue from the nose and nasal sinuses. - Plain radiographs of the nose and sinuses may demonstrate bone destruction, soft tissue mass, or fluid levels, although these are more accurately determined by CT and MRI scanning. - Markedly elevated erythrocyte sedimentation rates (ESR) and titers of "cytoplasmic" antineutrophil cytoplasmic antibodies (cANCA) are helpful adjuncts to diagnosis in the socalled Lethal Midline Granuloma syndrome, a collection of diseases characterized by progressive destruction of the nose and sinuses.
-These tests help distinguish principally between Wegener's granulomatosis and T-cell/ natural killer cell lymphoma.
+Nasal endoscopy is the preferred method of sampling tissue from the nose and nasal sinuses. - Plain radiographs of the nose and sinuses may demonstrate bone destruction, soft tissue mass, or fluid levels, although these are more accurately determined by CT and MRI scanning. - Markedly elevated erythrocyte sedimentation rates (ESR) and titers of "cytoplasmic" antineutrophil cytoplasmic antibodies (cANCA) are helpful adjuncts to diagnosis in the socalled Midline Destructive Diseases, a collection of diseases characterized by progressive destruction of the nose and sinuses.
+These tests help distinguish principally between granulomatosis with polyangiitis (previously known as Wegener's granulomatosis) and T-cell/natural killer cell lymphoma.